 • Job Creation: 10 jobs positions or €500,000 + 5 job positions

-Frequently Asked Questions About Portugal's NHR Tax Regime
+Frequently Asked Questions About Portugal NHR 2.0

 The NHR program is a tax regime designed to attract foreign individuals to Portugal by offering significant tax benefits.
 It provides reduced tax rates and exemptions on certain types of income for a period of ten years.